Beginner-Friendly Ways to Learn How to Cook: The Complete Cooking Basics Guide

 Learn to Cook Vegetables

 Like anything in the kitchen, learning to cook vegetables to the correct “doneness” comes with time and practice, and it's a staple of beginner cooking.
 Once you know how to roast, steam, sauté and season vegetables, you’ll find that sweet spot between raw and soggy mush, and be opened to a whole new world of meals.
-Here are a handful of hands-on cooking classes to help you learn to cook vegetables:
+Here is a hands-on cooking classes to help you learn to cook vegetables:

 Learn to Cook Meat